PhysioLabXR/PhysioLabXRDocs/source/index.rst

 `the scripting feature here <Scripting.html>`_).
 To do this:

 #.
 Go to the *scripting tab*, and click on *Add* to create a new script.
 #.
-Click on *Create* and choose a file location to save the script.
+Click on *Create* (not *Locate*, which is for loading an existing .py script) and choose a file location to save the script.
 Name the script something like 'ERPExtraction'.
 Click on *Save*.
 #.
 A template script will open in your system's default editor.
 Change it to the following code:

     .. code-block:: python